 Name of Member Attendance

-Lee Siok Yee 3/3
+Lee Siok Yee 4/4

-Dato Dr. Lim Weng Khuan 3/3
+Dato Dr. Lim Weng Khuan 4/4

 Kong Sau Kian 4/4

-Lim Kim Meng (Resigned on 29 August 2022) 1/1

-Dato' Sri Tan Thian Poh (Ceased as member on 29 August 2022) 4/4

 The Group Managing Director, Group Chief Executive Officer, Chief Financial Officer, and Finance Manager are invited to attend ARMC meetings.
 The external auditors are also invited to attend the ARMC meetings to present their audit plan and audit findings, and to assist the ARMC in its review of the year-end financial statements.